Kannada actor Puneeth Rajkumar dies at 46

 Karnataka minister Ashwathnarayan CN confirmed the actor’s death in a Twitter post written in Kannada.
 “He had accomplished immensely from early age,” his statement read.
 “It is difficult to believe that he, who has always been backbone of constructive programs, is no more.”

-Puneeth Rajkumar, also known as “Appu” by his fans, is the son of actors Rajkumar and Parvathamma, reported News18.
-He has acted in more than 29 Kannada movies as the lead and also worked as a child actor.
+Puneeth Rajkumar, also known as “Appu” by his fans, is the son of actors Rajkumar and Parvathamma.
+He has acted in more than 29 Kannada movies as the lead and also worked as a child actor, reported News18.

 His films include Appu (2002), Abhi (2003), Veera Kannadiga and Mourya (2004), Aakash (2005), Ajay (2006), Arasu and Milana (2007), Vamshi (2008), Raam (2009), Jackie (2010), Hudugaru (2011), Raajakumara and Anjani Putra (2017).